-Usage: Every time an Audit is completed and results sent to SOA.

-Local System Impact: SOA will have to support new format to accept discrepancy results data in Audit results notification.

 Recovery

 Removed

 BDDs

 Sunset BDD Response Files

 In R3.2 (May 2003), the NPAC implemented NANC 322, Clean up Failed SP List based on Service Provider’s BDD Response File.
 This allowed a failed LSMS to bypass the receipt of SV data during an SV Recovery Request if the LSMS already received the SVs in a BDD File.
 This functionality is not interface specific.
 It could be used by providers regardless of what interface they support.